I think there's an issue with my storage device, but I'm not sure Start a free evaluation →

 Step 3.
 Right-click Command Prompt and choose “Run as administrator”.

-See the message “Windows has made corrections to the file system” in the command window?
-If so, congratulations: the errors on your SD card have been successfully fixed, you can view and use your data again.
+Wait for the message “Windows has made corrections to the file system” in the command window.
+The errors on your SD card should be successfully fixed.

-Running Windows Error Checking is another helpful feature to fix SD card corrupted error.
+Running Windows Error Checking is another helpful feature to fix the corrupted SD card.

 Step 1.
 Connect your SD card to the computer.